Southwest.fm

 The first performance of 2017 was at Vanderbilt University Medical Center with a special music performance from Broken Bow Recording Artist Brooke Eden.
 Next, Judah and the Lion played for patients at Children’s National Health System in Washington, D.C., and the final visit of the year took place at Phoenix Children’s Hospital, where patients enjoyed a performance from Nils Lofgren, who was inducted into the Rock and Roll Hall of Fame as a member of the E Street Band in 2014.

-We’re continuing our support of Musicians On Call in 2018 by bringing three live performances to hospitals throughout this year.
+We’re continued our support of Musicians On Call in 2018 by bringing three live performances to hospitals throughout the year.
 Our first performance took place at the Children’s Hospital of Colorado.
 Singer Brandon Ray performed for children in the hospital’s Ryan Seacrest Studio, as well as, in their hospital rooms, bringing the healing power of music to their bedsides.
 For our second visit, we hosted a visit with Barry Zito, a former professional baseball pitcher, who just released his first EP, “NO SECRETS,” at USCF Benioff Children’s Hospital in San Francisco.

 To learn more, visit www.musiciansoncall.org.